Track your nutrition and health goals

 Use the Hint app to accurately log jowar roti calories and see how they fit into your daily calorie budget.

 Each jowar roti provides approximately 2.5–3g of protein per medium piece (40g).
-While not a complete protein on its own, when paired with dal or curd it forms a balanced vegetarian meal.
+While not a complete protein on its own, jowar contains all essential amino acids when paired with legumes like dal or sabzi made from lentils.

 | Jowar Roti Size | 1 Roti | 2 Rotis | 3 Rotis | 4 Rotis | 5 Rotis |